Sugar is an important source of energy for your body — but it can also be a primary cause of all kinds of health problems, including headaches.

 - Check your blood sugar/take your insulin.
 If you live with diabetes, you should check your blood sugar as soon as a sugar headache hits.
 You may need to take or adjust your dose of insulin.

 There’s not really a prescription for sugar headaches.
 But if you get them every week or more, it’s best to seek consultation with a doctor.
 They’ll be able to find out if there’s an underlying condition that’s causing your sore head.

 The best offense is a good defense.
 Meaning, if your blood sugar doesn’t spike or dip in the first place, you won’t get a headache.

 The first thing to do is avoid added sugar.
 That doesn’t mean you have to kiss all candy goodbye, but be mindful of how much added sugar you eat each day.

 When you have a craving for sweets, try to have a piece of fruit instead.
 Or have a treat, but keep it small.
-A can of coke, an ice cream cone, it’s all fine as long as it’s part of a balanced diet and paired with healthy lifestyle habits.
+A can of Coca-Cola, an ice cream cone — it’s all fine as long as it’s part of a balanced diet and paired with regular exercise.

 We’ve got the full rundown on foods that can help lower your blood sugar here.